LEVEL: EASY

 Looking for a wood carving tutorial that will create some buzz?
 This two peas in a pod wood carving is a fun way to create humorous faces within an adorable green pea pod that is sure to make people smile.

-This wood carving lesson has everything you need to succeed, including step-by-step instructions, easy-to-follow progress photos, painting guide (at end) and a free pattern (also at the end).
+This wood carving lesson has everything you need to succeed, including step-by-step instructions, easy-to-follow progress photos and a painting guide (at end).

 Vary up the eyes and faces to create a passel of pea pod people!